Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 5.2.2 =
+* Fix: When choosing anonymous statistics from a not supported statistics type, the wizard forced configuration by Complianz.

 = 5.2.1 =
 * Fix: arguments error in notice